Chalwk77/HALO-SCRIPT-PROJECTS/Miscellaneous/VPS Setup Instructions.md

 ### 3).
 Open BitVise SSH Client.
 - Fill in the host/username/password fields (get from VPS control panel).
-- Click the "New Terminal Window" button.
+- Click the "New Terminal Console" button.

 ### 4).
 Enter the following commands (in order):
 - *sudo dpkg --add-architecture i386*